Random Access Protocol with Channel Oracle Enabled by a Reconfigurable Intelligent Surface: Numerical Results

-We start by evaluating how efficient is the \gls{dl} training phase in providing a good model $\hat{f}_k:\theta\DL_r\mapsto\hat{\zeta}\DL_k$.
-Figure \ref{fig:results:training:performance:se} shows the normalized expected \gls{se} of the model, specified in Corollary~\ref{cor:training:reconstruction}.
-In particular, we used the spline interpolating function and considered different estimation tolerances $\delta\DL_{\rm tol}$, defined in Corollary~\ref{cor:training:estimation}.
-The figure evaluates the design of the training configuration codebook carried out in Subsection~\ref{sec:training:configuration-codebook} by drawing some of the approximated lower bounds obtained below eq. \eqref{eq:training:codebook}.
-We verify that the reconstruction error is dominated by noise and estimation effects parameterized by $\delta\DL_{\rm tol}$, as expected from the result of Corollary \ref{cor:training:reconstruction}.
-For the most conservative bound of $\acute{N}^{10^{-2}}_{\rm tr}=16$ (median w/ $\epsilon=10^{-2}$), the expected \gls{se} is considerably high -- on the order of $10^{-1}$, showing that this bound fairly undersamples the function we are interested in reconstructing.
-On the other hand, $\check{N}^{10^{-2}}_{\rm tr}=142$ (maximum w/ $\epsilon=10^{-2}$), and $\tilde{N}_{\rm tr}=150$ (Taylor-approximation) oversample the function since they ensure the same quality that $\acute{N}^{10^{-3}}_{\rm tr}=46$ (median w/ $\epsilon=10^{-3}$) does.
-Thus, we chose the approximated bound $\acute{N}^{10^{-3}}_{\rm tr}=46$ configurations because it minimizes the size of the training phase and allows us to reach a wide range of possible reconstruction errors.
+In this part, we study and select $N_{\rm co}$ and $L_{\rm co}$.
+We start by evaluating how good is the procedure developed in Section \ref{sec:channel-oracle} to obtain $\hat{f}_k$.
+Fig.~\ref{fig:results:training:performance:se} shows the normalized expected \gls{se} of the model as specified in Corollary~\ref{cor:training:reconstruction} when considering different estimation tolerances $\delta\DL_{\rm tol}$ defined in Corollary~\ref{cor:training:estimation}.
+The figure evaluates the design of the configuration codebook carried out in Sect.~\ref{sec:training:configuration-codebook} by vertically drawing some of the approximated lower bounds obtained in Remark \ref{remark:n-co-values}.
+As expected from the result of Corollary~\ref{cor:training:reconstruction}, we verify that the reconstruction error is dominated by noise and estimation effects parameterized by $\delta\DL_{\rm tol}$.
+For the most conservative bound of ${N}_{\rm co}=16$ (median w/ $\epsilon=10^{-2}$), the expected \gls{se} is considerably high on the order of $10^{-1}$, showing that this bound fairly undersamples the function we are interested in reconstructing.
+On the other hand, both ${N}_{\rm co}=142$ (maximum w/ $\epsilon=10^{-2}$) and ${N}_{\rm co}=150$ (Taylor-approximation) oversample the function since they ensure the same quality that ${N}_{\rm co}=46$ (median w/ $\epsilon=10^{-3}$) does. \textit{Thus, we set ${N}_{\rm co}$ according to the approximated bound of ${N}_{\rm co}=46$ configurations because it provides a good compromise between the overhead $T_{\rm co}$ and the reconstruction error.} For the choice of $L_{\rm co}$, we have observed through simulations that an error tolerance $\delta\DL_{\rm tol}=10^{-3}$ implies a good $\overline{\mathrm{SE}}$, according to Corollary~\ref{cor:training:reconstruction}.
+Thus, we set $L_{\rm co}=1$ according to~\eqref{eq:training:dl-received:channel-uses-bound}.